cascadiajs/cascadiajs/app/markdown/2025/cfp.md

 <i class="fas fa-ticket-alt"></i> Full VIP ticket to CascadiaJS.

-<i class="fas fa-globe"></i> Speakers will be provided transportation to Seattle and lodging for 3 nights.
+<i class="fas fa-globe"></i> Speakers will be provided transportation to Seattle (up to $500 for domestic flights, and up to $1,000 for international flights) and lodging for 3 nights.

 <i class="fas fa-gifts"></i> A few surprises!